puppetlabs/puppet-docs/source/pe/3.1/console_navigating_live_mgmt.markdown

 2. Enter any arguments you wish to use.
 3. Press the "Run" button; Puppet Enterprise will show that the action is running, then display any results from the action.

-If several nodes have similar results, they'll be collapsed to save space; you can click any result group to see which nodes had that result.
+If several nodes have similar results, they'll be collapsed to save space; you can click any result group to see which nodes have that result.

 Invoking an action with an argument: